tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 Then add the following ``post()`` method to your MapLayout class:

 .. code-block:: python
+    :emphasize-lines: 4-16

+    class SecureMapServiceMapLayout(MapLayout):
+        ...

         def post(self, request, *args, **kwargs):
             grid_type = request.POST.get("grid_type")
             if grid_type not in ["pointcloud", "raster"]:
                 return HttpResponse("Invalid GRID layer type selected.", status=400)

             App.update_secure_map_service_params(
                 App.GRID_SECURE_MAP_SERVICE_NAME,
                 params={
                     "typename": f"ms:gridws_{grid_type}",
                 },
             )

             return redirect(request.path)

 Now go ahead and try selecting a different GRiD layer from the select input and clicking the "Update GRID Layer" button.
 The app will refresh and you should see the layer on the map update to reflect your selection.
-You can even go in and look at the service settings and see that the parameters have been updated to reflect your selection manually.
+You can even go in and look at the service settings and see that the parameters have been updated to reflect your selection.

 8. Using a Secure Map Service as a Response
 ===========================================